Zamam03/Microsoft-Azure/README.md

 - **Cognitive Services** for vision, speech, and NLP.

 ## Why This Repository?
-This is more than just documentation—it’s a **living lab** where I experiment, fail, learn, and share.
+This is more than just documentation, it’s a **living lab** where I experiment, fail, learn, and share.
 Each folder contains real-world examples, scripts, and best practices.

 ## Let’s Connect!
 Have suggestions or questions?
 Open an issue or reach out!